New Gold Dream (81/82/83/84): Release and performance

 In 2005, Virgin released a DVD-Audio version that was remixed by Ronald Prent.
 All of the tracks except "Colours Fly and Catherine Wheel" and "Promised You a Miracle" (for which the multitrack tapes were lost) were remixed in 5.1 surround sound, and a downmixed 2.0 stereo version was created for DVD-Audio setups without surround sound.
 The DVD-Audio version contains the bonus track "In Every Heaven," which had previously been lost as it was not labelled properly on the master tape.
 An instrumental version of the song titled "Soundtrack for Every Heaven" had been the B-side of the "Someone, Somewhere (In Summertime)" 12-inch single and was also included in the Methods of Dance Volume 2 compilation on Virgin.
-An alternate version of "In Every Heaven" from the same sessions appears in the X5 box set.
+An alternative version of "In Every Heaven" from the same sessions appears in the X5 box set.

-2016 box set

 In 2016, Virgin Records issued a six-disc deluxe box set including the original album, single versions, alternative takes and demos, B-sides, 1982 radio sessions and a DVD with the 2005 5.1 mix of the album and performances on Top of the Pops.
 Virgin also reissued the album as a digital download, a two-CD set, a single CD and a vinyl LP.